- Travel Insurance

 Whilst deals are great, make sure you know what it is that you’re paying for when booking a flight.
 Some cheaper airlines offer next-to-no benefits, such as baggage allowance or checking in early.
 Before you know it you could be paying more for a budget airline than you would have done if you had paid more initially.
 The add-ons are often what make a flight more enjoyable and relaxing, so just make sure you do your research!

 As soon as you have booked a holiday or even just the flight, make sure you take out a travel insurance policy to protect both yourself and your trip during the lead up to the departure date.
 Whether you have booked a last-minute flight or one a year in advance, travel insurance is key.
 At Holidaysafe, we offer a range of policies from Single Trip, to Multi Trip and Longstay.
-So, whether you are planning on just the one return flight that year, a backpacking adventure or a few trips spread out, then we have something for you!Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+So, whether you are planning on just the one return flight that year, a backpacking adventure or a few trips spread out, then we have something for you!*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.

 To get a quote please choose one of the following policy types;